DeBraid/bitcoin-notes/bitcoin-princeton-lectures.md

 Capped money supply (hopefully) means long-run price-level stability.
 Free ourselves of central banks (alas, not governments).
 Ability to transfer value (bitcoin) between any two points in the world (connected to the Internet) at trivial cost.
 Free ourselves of all banks (except from their lending arms).
 ￼
-## What’s the innovation?
+## What’s the bitcoin innovation?

-No:
+### No:
-Virtual currency?
+* Virtual currency?
 Open-source algorithm?
 No.

-Public/private key cryptography?
+* Public/private key cryptography?
 Pseudonymous accounts?
 No.

-Transparent online database?
+* Transparent online database?
 No.

-Algorithmically determined money supply?
+* Algorithmically determined money supply?
 Not really.

+### Yes:
-Innovation: block chain and POW consensus protocol.
+* Innovation: **block chain** and **proof-of-work consensus protocol**.

-Packaged together with aforementioned innovations.
+* Packaged together with aforementioned innovations.

 Bitcoin solved the double-spend problem of P2P digital asset transfer (and mon. supp.) without use of “trusted” intermediaries.